ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The guarantees and techniques used in this document generalize those of Certificate Transparency {{-CT}}, which can be re-interpreted as an instance of this architecture for the supply chain of X.509 certificates.
 However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each Transparency Service is implemented and operates.
 Each service MAY enforce its own Registration Policies for authorizing entities to register their Signed Statements to the append-only Log.
-Some Transparency Services may also enforce authorization policies limiting who can write, read and audit specific Subjects or the full registry.
+Some Transparency Services may also enforce authorization policies limiting who can write, read and audit the registry.
 It is critical to provide interoperability for all Transparency Services instances as the composition and configuration of involved supply chain entities and their system components is ever-changing and always in flux, so it is implausible to expect all participants to choose a single vendor or registry.

 A Transparency Service provides visibility into Signed Statements associated with various supply chains and their sub-systems.
 These Signed Statements (and corresponding Statement payload) make claims about the Artifacts produced by a supply chain.
-A Transparency Service endorses specific and well-defined metadata about these Artifacts that is captured in Statements.
+A Transparency Service endorses specific and well-defined metadata about these Artifacts that is captured in the envelope of the Statements.
 Some metadata is selected (and signed) by the Issuer, indicating, e.g., "who issued the Statement" or "what type of Artifact is described" or "what is the Artifact's version"; whereas additional metadata is selected (and countersigned) by the Transparency Services, indicating, e.g., "when was the Signed Statement about the Artifact registered in the Registry".
-Producing a Transparent Statement may be considered a form of notarization.
+Producing a Transparent Statement is considered a form of notarization.

-A Statements payload content MAY be encrypted and opaque to the Transparency Services, if so desired: however the metadata MUST be transparent in order to warrant trust for later processing.
+A Statements payload content is always opaque and MAY be encrypted when submitted to the Transparency Services.
+However the header metadata MUST be transparent in order to warrant trust for later processing.

 Transparent Statements provide a common basis for holding Issuers accountable for the Statement payload about Artifacts they release and (more generally) principals accountable for auxiliary Signed Statements from other Issuers about the original Signed Statement about an Artifact.
-Issuers may Register new Signed Statements about Artifacts, but they cannot delete or alter Signed Statements previously added to the append-only Log.
+Multiple Issuers may Register new Signed Statements about Artifacts, but they cannot delete or alter Signed Statements previously added to the append-only Log.
 A Transparency Service may restrict access to Signed Statements through access control policies.
 However, third parties (such as Auditors) would be granted access as needed to attest to the validity of the Artifact, Subject or the entirety of the Transparency Service.

 Trust in the Transparency Service itself is supported both by protecting their implementation (using, for instance, replication, trusted hardware, and remote attestation of a system's operational state) and by enabling independent audits of the correctness and consistency of its Registry, thereby holding the organization that operates it accountable.
 Unlike CT, where independent Auditors are responsible for enforcing the consistency of multiple independent instances of the same global Registry, each Transparency Service is required to guarantee the consistency of its own Registry (for instance, through the use of a consensus algorithm between replicas of the Registry), but assume no consistency between different Transparency Services.

-Breadth of access is critical so the Transparency Service specified in this architecture cater to two types of audiences:
+Breadth of verifier access is critical.
+As a result, the Transparency Service specified in this architecture caters to two types of audiences:

-1. Issuers: organizations, stakeholders, and users involved in creating or attesting to supply chain artifacts, releasing authentic Statements to a definable set of peers; and
+1. Issuers: organizations, stakeholders, and users involved in creating or attesting to supply chain artifacts, releasing authentic Statements to a definable set of peers
 1. Verifiers: organizations, stakeholders, and users involved in validating supply chain artifacts, but can only do so if the Statements are known to be authentic.
 Verifiers MAY be Issuers, providing additional Signed Statements, attesting to conformance of various compliance requirements.

-Signed Statement Issuers rely on being discoverable and represented as the responsible parties for their registered Signed Statements via Transparency Services in a believable manner.
 The issuer of a Signed Statement must be authenticated and authorized according to the registration policy of the Transparency Service.
 Analogously, Transparent Statement Verifiers rely on verifiable trustworthiness assertions associated with Transparent Statements and their processing provenance in a believable manner.
 If trust can be put into the operations that record Signed Statements in a secure, append-only log via online operations, the same trust can be put into the resulting transparent statement, issued by the Transparency Services and that can be validated in offline operations.

-The Transparency Services specified in this architecture can be implemented by various different types of services in various types of languages provided via various variants of API layouts.
+The Transparency Services specified in this architecture are language independent and can be implemented alongside or within existing services.

-The interoperability guaranteed by the Transparency Services is enabled via core components (architectural constituents) that come with prescriptive requirements (that are typically hidden away from the user audience via APIs but can be relied upon as non functional requirements).
+The interoperability guaranteed by the Transparency Services is enabled via core components (architectural constituents).
-Many of the data elements processed by the core components are based on the Concise Signing and Encryption standard specified in {{-COSE}}, which is used to produce Signed Statements about Artifacts and to build and maintain a Merkle tree that functions as an append-only Log for corresponding Signed Statements.
+Many of the data elements processed by the core components are based on the Concise Signing and Encryption (COSE) standard specified in {{-COSE}}, which is used to produce Signed Statements about Artifacts and to build and maintain a Merkle tree that functions as an append-only Log for corresponding Signed Statements.

 ## Requirements Notation